3.1. Startup configuration

 - environment.uuid.version

 There are two supported methods of UUID generation; time based version 1 and random version 4.
 The default is 1 and it requires safe UUIDs to be generated (which is tested for upon smtpd startup).
 Safe in this context means it has to be thread-safe; assisted by the operating system/implementation (either by a syscall, a daemon such as uuidd or file locking).
-Depending on the environment the prefered way may differ.
+Depending on the environment the preferred way may differ.
 If you cannot use any of these, we also offer version 4 which is random based.
 The probably of collision of random UUIDs are so low they should be considered safe.